Solved! The Best Paint for Front Doors

-- You want to cover an old oil-based paint coat with a water-based paint coat.
+- You want to cover an old oil-based paint coat with water-based paint.

 Always use a coordinating exterior primer if one isn’t built into your paint.

-The color of the primer should also be close to that of the paint, e.g., a light gray primer for a lilac door.
-You can also ensure a perfect color match by buying a white primer and having it custom-tinted at the paint store to match your chosen door paint color.
+The color of the primer should also be close to that of the paint, such as, for example, a light gray primer for a lilac door.
+You can also ensure a perfect color match by buying a white primer and having it custom-tinted at the store to match your chosen door paint color.

 Let door material dictate your choice of paint base, oil or water.

-- For a door made of pine, white fir, or another wood species that doesn’t bleed (i.e, gives off tinted compounds in wood called tannins), go with a water-based exterior paint (such as BEHR Premium Plus Ultra Exterior Paint and Primer, $42.98 for one gallon at Home Depot).
-Water-based paint emits less smelly odors (because of lower solvent content), dries faster, and results in less color fading.
+- For a door made of pine, white fir, or any other wood species that doesn’t bleed (i.e, gives off tinted compounds called tannins), go with a water-based exterior paint (such as BEHR Premium Plus Ultra Exterior Paint and Primer, $42.98 for one gallon at Home Depot).
+Water-based paint emits less fumes, dries faster, and results in less color fading.

-- For cedar, cypress, or other wood that bleeds, choose an oil-based exterior paint (e.g., Rustoleum Protective Enamel, $16.92 for two quarts at Home Depot).
-Oil-based paint is less susceptible to tannin bleed-through (tannins can seep into water-based paint and show as unsightly yellowish-brown splotches in the final result).
+- For cedar, cypress, or other wood that bleeds, choose an oil-based exterior paint (e.g., Rustoleum Protective Enamel, $17.96 for two quarts at Home Depot).
+Oil-based paint is less susceptible to unattractive tannin bleed-through.
+Tannins can seep into water-based paint, leaving yellowish-brown splotches in the final result.